taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 ---

 **Gideon Gerlt:** Graphic Novel title page artist, Chapter 6 pages 9-12 Illustrator and Colourist, Chapter 7 title page artist

+Early on, Gideon Gerlt's creativity was strongly influenced by the vibrant natural environment of rural Alaska.
+Exploring the wilderness in the shadow of Denali mountain with so little human contact, instilled in him a curiosity about the unseen world that existed in such great abundance and yet felt elusive.
+This sense of mystery has worked alongside a pursuit to explore individual and societal concepts of self and other, covering a broad range of topics from interpersonal relationships, to concepts of consciousness and artificial intelligence, and an exploration of the microbial world.

+Gideon's recent works explore the intersection between art, science, and technology.
+Splicing geometric shapes and architectural design with structures found in nature, these works reflect on correlations between micro and macroscopic worlds.
+Inspired by a fascination with biological systems and processes Gideon has created site-specific, interactive, multimedia installations that have emulated organic complexity through iterative patterns.
+These works have suggestively represented bacteria, protozoa, neurons, mirror cells, and DNA.

 Website: [https://www.gideongerlt.com/](https://www.gideongerlt.com/)

 ---